Dosbarth Bryn Garth

 Croeso i’r Dosbarth Bryn Garth!
 Welcome to Dosbarth Bryn Garth’s class page.

-This term will continue as the Autumn term did, with Mrs. Jen Davies teaching the class Mondays to Wednesdays and Mrs. Rachel Jones teaching on Thursdays and Fridays.
+This term will continue as the Autumn and Spring terms did, with Mrs. Jen Davies teaching the class Mondays to Wednesdays and Mrs. Rachel Jones teaching on Thursdays and Fridays.
 Mrs. Cheryl Meadows will be supporting Dosbarth Bryn Garth.
-Mr. Thompson will teach PE to the class on Wednesday afternoons for Mrs. Davies to have PPA.
+Mr. Thompson will teach Cymraeg and Music to the class on Wednesday afternoons for Mrs. Davies to have PPA.

 Reading

 Reading at home with your child is an excellent way to support your child’s learning.
 Spending 10-15 minutes reading together can have a high impact on your child’s reading fluency, confidence and understanding.
 Your support in helping your child with their reading is greatly appreciated, and it makes a significant difference in all areas of learning, particularly with helping your children to become an independent learner.
-We will continue to work on key words reading and spelling with Y2 and will be providing an additional letter detailing information about how we wish to extend key words into Year 3.
+We will continue to work on key words reading and spelling with Y2 and Y3 this term.
 We aim to read with all children as often as possible.
 This can be reading independently, as a group or as a whole class.
 It is essential that reading books and reading records/communication diaries are brought into school daily.

 Please remember that as a school, we still have a subscription to Oxford Reading Buddy as an alternative source of reading material.
 Usernames and passwords can be found on digital passports inside the back cover of your child’s reading record/communication diary.

-All children in Dosbarth Bryn Garth have access to SUMDOG.
-It is an online app that can be downloaded to a range of devices and can also be accessed via the SUMDOG website.
-It is an application that allows children to practise numeracy work.
+All children in Dosbarth Bryn Garth have access to SUMDOG and Doodle learning.
+These are online apps that can be downloaded to a range of devices and can also be accessed via the SUMDOG and Doodle Learning websites.
+These are applications that allow children to practise numeracy and literacy skills.

-The children’s SUMDOG logins can also be found on their digital passport.
+The children’s SUMDOG and Doodle Learning logins can also be found on their digital passport.
 Please support your child to practise logging in with these details so that they can use their usernames and passwords independently.

 An alternative for learning times tables is J2Blast that can be found in HWB.
 It is in the Just 2 Easy section and allows the children to practise one multiplication table at a time.
 In addition, there are English spelling games to practise the high frequency words.